Utah State Aggies men's basketball: Rivalries

 Utah State maintains several notable regional and conference rivalries that span decades and have shaped the Aggies’ basketball identity.
 The most prominent rivalries include Nevada, Utah, BYU, UNLV, and Boise State — each marked by historic games, passionate fanbases, and conference implications.

 Nevada

-Utah State’s series with the Nevada Wolf Pack has grown into one of the Aggies’ most competitive modern rivalries, dating back to Big West and WAC play and continuing in the Mountain West.
+Utah State’s series with the Nevada Wolf Pack is one of the Aggies' most competitive rivalries, dating back to Big West and WAC play and continuing in the Mountain West.
 Since 1951–52, Utah State leads the series 40–26, including a 24–7 mark in Logan.

 One of the rivalry’s signature moments came on March 2, 2019, when Utah State upset No. 12 Nevada 81–76 at the Dee Glen Smith Spectrum, clinching a share of the Mountain West regular-season title amid a raucous crowd.

 The series has remained high-stakes in recent years.
 In 2024–25, the Aggies swept the Wolf Pack, winning 69–64 in Reno on December 31, 2024, and 90–69 in Logan on January 22, 2025.